 The East West Rail project aims to improve connections between East Anglia and central, southern and western England through line extensions, upgrades and new stations.
 Network Rail and Chiltern Railways collaborated to undertake Phase 1 of the western section running from Oxford to Bicester.
 The project, running since December 2016, involved widening existing track beds, increasing line speeds and installing a signalling system.
 The infrastructure was built to accommodate overhead electrical lines for future electrification projects.
 RSK worked as the key supplier during the Phase 1 tender stage.

-As part of environmental management service, we held regular meetings with local authority health officers, the Environment Agency and Natural England.
+As part of environmental management service, we held regular meetings with local authority environmental health officers, the Environment Agency and Natural England.
 Group environmental impact assessments identified protected species in construction areas.
-We also managed the relevant construction licences and multiple plans for great crested newts and badger setts.
+We also managed the relevant construction licences and multiple plans for great crested newts and more than 25 badger setts.
+As the license holder, RSK took responsibility for providing training and toolbox talks to site workers, responding to incidents and liaising with Natural England.
 The project was a finalist in the Environmental and Sustainability category of the 2016 Rail Industry Awards, received a Beyond Compliance certificate and won a silver national Site Award for considerate construction.